aimhigherweb/iec_website/content/blog/introducing-the-pentacam-axl-wave.md

 #### Optical Biometry

 Biometry measures the axial thickness of the eyes optical structures; cornea, anterior chamber, lens, and vitreous chamber.
 The measurement is contactless, noninvasive, and provides an extremely precise objective assessment.
-Quantifying the length of the eye is important for monitoring its growth in children, particularly in regards to myopia, hyperopia and amblyopia.
-Pathological myopia is defined as an axial length of over 26.5mm, and children are at risk of secondary conditions causing vision impairment if their eye growth is not controlled (see Myopia Management Software below).
-Corneal thickness is intrinsic to management of keratoconus and other thinning conditions (ectasia).
-The Pentacam AXL Wave provides both an anterior and posterior elevation map, which are crucial in identifying and monitoring early ectasia where standard corneal topography cannot.
-Biometry of the cornea, lens and axial length can also be applied to cataract surgery, where your Ophthalmologist considers these aspects when deciding on an intraocular lens (IOL).
+Quantifying the length of the eye is important for monitoring its [growth in children](https://www.innovativeeyecare.com.au/what-we-do/myopia-control), particularly in regards to myopia, hyperopia and [amblyopia](https://www.innovativeeyecare.com.au/what-we-do/amblyopia).
+Pathological myopia is defined as an axial length of over 26mm, and children are at risk of secondary conditions causing vision impairment if their eye growth is not controlled (see Myopia Management Software below).<sup>1</sup> Corneal thickness is intrinsic to management of [keratoconus](https://www.innovativeeyecare.com.au/what-we-do/keratoconus) and other thinning conditions (ectasia).
+The Pentacam AXL Wave provides both an anterior and posterior elevation map, which are crucial in identifying and monitoring early ectasia where standard corneal topography cannot.<sup>2</sup> Biometry of the cornea, lens and axial length can also be applied to [cataract surgery](https://www.innovativeeyecare.com.au/what-we-do/cataract), where your Ophthalmologist considers these aspects when deciding on an intraocular lens (IOL).
 With biometric readings, assessment of the anterior chamber depth can determine whether you are at risk of angle-closure glaucoma.

 ![](/uploads/al-ok.jpg)